6 Big Things from Trump's Trial You Need to Know

 Newsmax recaps the top 6 things we have learned from last week's trial – a procedure Trump himself has dubbed the "Biden trials."

-Here’s the latest we learned from last week’s New York trial of President Trump:
+Here is the latest we learned from last week's New York trial of Trump:

 1. Stormy Daniels May Have Auditioned for Apprentice